 From The ADVOCATR to the Oregon Zoo, Trifoia’s newest projects highlight our expertise in behavioral research, professional development, and digital learning.
+For updates on our ongoing projects as they happen, sign up for our newsletter.

 Parenting Pride: Empowering Diverse Families for Success

 Trifoia is developing a new parenting program for parents in a same-gender relationship.
 Most online parenting courses are geared toward parents in different-gender relationships.
-Naturalistic video vignettes highlight this e-learning program and help Parenting Pride better reflect and meet the reality of today’s diverse parents.
+Naturalistic video vignettes highlight this eLearning program and help Parenting Pride better reflect and meet the reality of today’s diverse parents.

 Project ReACT: Neutralizing the Effects of Implicit Bias on Racial Disproportionality in School Discipline